Last reviewed on 31 January 2021

 Good Thinking provides advice about how to manage boredom and how to focus on rewarding activities.
 Learn about how to kick start your health on the NHS Better Health website and how to bring your creativity to life in this article in The Guardian.

-On a bleak winter’s day in lockdown when the news is full of negative stories about coronavirus, Brexit and events in Washington D.C., you might struggle to stay positive.
+When the news is full of negative stories about coronavirus and other issues and you haven't seen your loved ones for many months, you might struggle to stay positive.
 That’s perfectly normal.
 But there are some techniques to help you focus on the good stuff and stay hopeful about the future.

 During the first lockdown, everyone seemed to be using their time at home to do new things.
 Zoom pub quizzes.
 Learning Spanish.
 Virtual music gigs.
 PE with Joe workouts.
 Baking sourdough.
 Nine months on, you might be feeling less enthusiastic.
 That’s OK!